LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold titles

-If your property is leasehold, the lease may require that you have a license to do so from the landlord.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
 If such terms are not adhered to you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance